Steering the Ship: Matt Pierce, CEO

 How would you describe your role and day-to-day at Trusted?

 Trusted Health is working to help people everywhere get the care that they deserve.
 I’m lucky to show up everyday with the Trusted Health fam and work on such an awesome mission.

-At the highest high level, my job is to help communicate the vision and strategy of Trusted Health to its stakeholders, drive towards cultivating, recruiting, and hiring the best team on the planet, make sure we’ve got enough money in the bank to continue making it all happen, and ultimately do whatever is needed to win.
+At the highest high level, my job is to help communicate the vision and strategy of Trusted Health to its stakeholders; drive toward cultivating, recruiting, and hiring the best team on the planet; and, make sure we’ve got enough money in the bank to continue making it all happen, and ultimately do whatever is needed to keep providing support for nurses.

 What’s it like being a CEO of a startup?

 I feel extremely lucky that this is my “job.”
 The title of CEO is not what excites me, and if it did, I don’t think I’d be right for the job.